Compare Uninsured/Underinsured Motorist (UM/UIM) Coverage: Rates, Discounts, & Requirements [2023]

 Do you need uninsured motorist insurance if you have collision and comprehensive insurance?

-If you live in a state requiring drivers to carry uninsured motorist insurance, you will need to carry it regardless of whether you have collision or comprehensive insurance.
+If you live in a state requiring drivers to carry uninsured motorist insurance, you will need to carry it regardless of whether you have collision or comprehensive car insurance.
 If you don’t have to carry uninsured motorist insurance, you may want to skip it if you have collision and comprehensive insurance.
 Remember that these coverages don’t cover any medical bills and won’t compensate you for any pain and suffering from an accident.

 Free Car Insurance Comparison